Siti Sri Wulandari

 Specification:

-Reliability criterion: if rh> rtabel the items said to be reliable.
+Reliability criterion: if rh> rtabel the

 Reliability test in this study also uses analysis tools help of SPSS for Windows to simplify the researcher.
 Reliability test performed using coefficient alpha (Cronbach alpha) were tested with SPSS.
 Alpha coefficients obtained were then compared with the limit of the minimum reliability value of 0.6, said to be reliable if the value of Cronbach Alpha> 0.6.